How to Interpret Your Cell Viability Report

 Your cells stored in multiple vials in at least 2 different cryogenic storage tanks.
 This provides extra protection in the rare event of a cryogenic tank malfunction.

 Our storage tanks are currently located in the Toronto General Hospital.
-The hospital itself is on a seperate power grid with multiple backup generators to ensure that loss of power is an improbable event.
+The hospital itself is on a separate power grid with multiple backup generators to ensure that loss of power is an improbable event.
 Loss of power to the cryogenic freezers where your cells are stored is very unlikely.

 Finally, because your cells are held in tanks containing liquid nitrogen, the temperature would remain constant for long enough for your cells to be transferred to a working tank upon power loss.